Stadio Carlo Castellani

 A few years earlier, both curves had already been constructed.
 The Curva Nord was further extended in 1997.

-Getting to Stadio Carlo Castellani
+How to get to Stadio Carlo Castellani

 Stadio Carlo Castellani is located just north-east of the city centre of the small town of Empoli.
 The walk from the town’s train station takes only 15 minutes and even less from most city centre locations.